genomeark/genomeark.github.io/documentation/bucket-structure.md

 The primary changes to this structure are the addition of new directories under `genomic_data`.
 Generally, each data type is named after the company that generated it.
 This has changed slightly since multiple companies are generating multiple types of data.
 Try not to let the inconsistency get to you.
-Each directory will now be described.
-If you have a data type not specified, please reach out for a discussion on naming.
+If you have a data type not specified, please reach out to `#data-coord` on the VGP Slack workspace for a discussion on naming.